 Ok friends, here we are 3 weeks out from the big foodie holiday-Thanksgiving.
 Finding a vegetarian main dish worthy of Thanksgiving is no easy task.
 We must consider a few important factors.
 Taste, creativeness and of course presentation.
 Who is ready to feast on this irresistible Skillet Spinach and Squash Phyllo pie?
 I know I am!

-While skimming through Bon Appetit magazine last year, I saw a similar recipe and decided to adapt it a little by adding lots more veggies and switching things up a bit.
-I used spinach and added a bunch of colored carrots in addition to squash to give the pie lots more texture.
+While skimming through Bon Appetit, I saw a similar recipe and decided to adapt it by adding lots more veggies and switching things up a bit.
+I used fresh spinach and added colored carrots in addition to squash to give the pie lots more texture and color.
 Fresh Parmesan cheese tops off the flavor profile.

-When searching for a vegetarian main dish for a dinner as important as Thanksgiving, I want to offer something that is hearty and delicious.
+My main goal for a dinner as important as Thanksgiving, is to offer something that is hearty and delicious.
 In addition, I want my vegetarian diners to feel just as special about their meal as the turkey eaters do.
-I’d like the turkey eaters to be jealous of what we are eating this time!
+I’d love it if the turkey eaters were jealous of what we are eating this time!

 I literally had this prepped and ready for the oven in about 15 minutes but it looks like it took hours to make.
 That’s my kind of main dish!

 A hearty and healthy vegetarian main dish that is just perfect for Thanksgiving or any special dinner.

 - 2 Tbl olive oil